 Get a refund of your Construction Industry Scheme (CIS) deductions if you’ve paid too much tax or National Insurance.

-You can claim a repayment of your CIS deductions if you’re a limited company subcontractor and you’ve paid too much tax or National Insurance.
+You can claim a repayment of your CIS deductions if you’re a limited company subcontractor, or an agent of a limited company, and you’ve paid too much tax or National Insurance.

 Claim a repayment online using the form.

 If you are an agent, you will need to use your Government Gateway ID to access the form.

 You can create an account if you do not have one.

 If you submit your return before the filing deadline of 5 April, your records may not show all deductions for the previous tax year.
 This may cause delays or an incorrect payment.